parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-3/interactions/README.txt.txt

 	  -t <threads>          Number of OpenMP threads to run -s <segments>         Number of segments to process -e <energy groups>    Number of energy groups
-	  -p <segs per thread>  Number of segments per offload target workgroup.
+	  -p <segs per thread>  Number of segments per OpenMP offload task
-	  -d <device ID>        Select offload target device.

-	If no options are specified, then a default set of parameters will automatically be run.
-These parameters reflect the approximate per node work load for a full core reactor simulation (the the number of geometry segments has been significantly reduced to reduce runtime while preserving the computational profile).
+	If not options are specified, then a default set of parameters will automatically be run.
+These parameters reflect the approximate per node work load for a full core reactor simulation (the the number of geometry segments has been signficantly reduced to reduce runtime while preserving the computational profile).

 ==============================================================================